Rhythm of Grace

 7. Close with Prayer: End your Sabbath with a prayer of thanks and reflection.

-Start Small: Begin with a few hours and gradually progress to a full day.
+- Start Small: Begin with a few hours and gradually progress to a full day.

-Practice in Community
+- Practice in Community.

-Keep the vision pure
+- Keep the vision pure (free of obligation/legalism).

 Rhythm of Fasting